Federated Learning for Short-term Residential Load Forecasting: Exploratory Data Analysis

 Visualising the daily energy consumption profiles reveals that longer term energy usage is quite different over these same 3 households as well.
 House 1 uses more energy for 7-14 day periods followed by lower energy use.
 House 2 used more or less energy sporadically day to day with a considerable drop in energy use in early April (perhaps indicating electric heating use in the colder months which would account for the relatively high daily energy consumption).
 Finally, House 3 is incredibly consistent in its energy usage habits at this granularity, as was the case at the hourly resolution.

 Visualising just 3 households from the sample reveals the non-iid nature of individual household energy consumption at both a high and low resolution.
 Clearly, any forecasting model built on this data will need to capture this variability in energy usage between households.
 More broadly, we have produced heatmaps showing the aggregated daily energy consumption per household (\autoref{fig:energy-consumption-by-day}) and the mean energy consumption by hour of the day for each houshold (\autoref{fig:energy-consumption-by-hour}).
-Both plots show min-max normalised energy consumption values and are sorted by total energy consumption for each household.
-Darker colours are associated with lower consumption, and lighter colours with higher consumption.
+Both plots show min-max normalised energy consumption profiles (normalisation applied to each household individually) and are sorted by total energy consumption for each household.

-\autoref{fig:energy-consumption-by-day} reveals large differences in aggregated daily energy consumption between households.
-Additionally, households where energy consumption remains consistent day to day are visible, in contrast with households that display an irregular distribution of energy usage depending on the day. \autoref{fig:energy-consumption-by-hour} shows that peak energy demand tends to occur between 7am and 11am and 4pm until 7pm likely consistent with occupancy as well as a late peak around 10-11pm.
+\autoref{fig:energy-consumption-by-day} reveals a large variance in aggregated daily energy consumption between households.
+Additionally, households where energy consumption remains consistent day to day are visible, in contrast with households that display an irregular distribution of energy usage depending on the day. \autoref{fig:energy-consumption-by-hour} shows that peak energy demand tends to occur between 7am and 9am and 5pm until 10pm, likely consistent with occupancy and waking hours.
 However, the hour of peak energy demand shifts slightly from household to household which may prove difficult for a single joint forecasting model to represent.
 In this paper we will investigate how well several machine learning training approaches affect the ability of a model to produce accurate forecasts under the described non-iid data distribution over individual households' energy consumption habits.